Language Notes

 walk (also cakewalk, sidewalk, etc.)

 Falkland Same pattern as above.
 Apparently, pronunciations with and without a silent L are considered acceptable.
-Names are likely to be less consistent in pronunciation because they so easily can be influenced by as few a one person.
-The L is pronounced in Salk, for example.
+Names are likely to be less consistent in pronunciation because they so easily can be influenced by as few as one person.
+The L is pronounced in “Salk,” for example.

 almond